International Postcode system using Cubic Meters

 To summarize and conclude: this is an international postcode system using cubic meters.
 Each postcode location would be quite small, that is, the size of a cubic meter.
 Each postcode location would be a meter cube in a grid of cubes with an edge of 21 million cubes.
 This would total 9,261,000,000,000,000,000,000 cubes.
 All cubes would be numbered, using 22 algarisms ( {21 Million}3 = 22 digits ).

 Many people argue that 22-digits would be hard to remember or communicate without errors.
 But does anyone know by heart the 16 digits (plus start and expiration dates and security digits) of their credit cards or all the phone numbers in their contacts list?
-Even without remembering them, it is a simple way of listing them.
+Even without remembering them, it is a simple way of listing them, in a very granular scarce way.
 Also people argue one cannot make money with this system.
 But people will be able to create monuments of their favorite cubes and worship them.
 That can certainly be monetised economically.
 This is a project of great dimension for the whole planet, civilization, and life on Earth.
 It is a bit like the construction of the Egyptian pyramids.
 You have to put it into perspective and give it its true dimensions to see the beauty of it.
 It is a whole new wonder on Earth.
 A whole new scale and standard for the world.
 Maybe architects can better see the beauty and true dimension of this project and endeavor.

 Note that, no matter where you are on the globe, if you are able to see the edges of the cubes with AR, the cubes where you are will have a special alignment with the Sun, at noon time in London, by Big Ben, (GMT).